 Coverage

 With a hectic lifestyle, women are falling prey to diseases like breast, ovarian, and uterus cancer.
 Choose a health plan that covers common as well as critical diseases.
-Additionally, medical innovations lead to many modern treatments which should be covered in your policy.
+Additionally, medical innovations lead to many modern treatments that your policy should cover.

-Make sure your sum insured (the maximum amount you can avail of for treatment from your insurer) is sufficient to cover your future needs.
-For example, Rs.
-2 lacs may be sufficient for surgery today but it won’t be after 10 years.
-Sure, you can enhance your sum insured at the time of renewal, but all the conditions of the waiting period apply to the enhanced sum insured.
+Ensure your sum insured (the maximum amount you can avail of for treatment from your insurer) is sufficient to cover your future needs.
+For example, ₹ 2 lacs may be adequate for surgery today, but it won’t be enough after 10 years.
+Sure, you can enhance your sum insured at the time of renewal, but all the waiting period conditions apply to the enhanced sum insured.

 Copay

-Some insurers provide the facility of copay, an arrangement where you bear a percentage of your treatment while the rest is covered by the company.
+Some insurers provide the facility of copay, an arrangement where you bear a percentage of your treatment while the company covers the rest.
 This leads to reduced premiums.
-Also, the copay is mandatory if you purchase the policy at or above the age of 60 or a zone-based policy.
+Also, copay is mandatory if you purchase the policy at or above the age of 60 or if it is a zone-based policy.
 Since the cost of treatment in tier-1 cities is higher than that in tier-2 or 3, your premium may vary as per your residence address.

-In such cases, the insurer may levy a copay clause to cover expenses if you avail treatment outside your zone.
-You can always avail of an add-on to cover the copay clause.
+In such cases, the insurer may levy a copay clause to cover expenses if you receive treatment outside your zone.
+You can always purchase an add-on to cover the copay clause.

 Being a woman who plans to give birth in the future, this is the most important clause in a health insurance policy.
 Most basic policies do not cover maternity expenses.
 Therefore, you should opt for a maternity benefit add-on/ rider to your policy at the time of purchase.
-Keep in mind that no Indian health insurer covers infertility treatment as of now.
+Keep in mind that no Indian health insurer covers infertility treatment at the moment.

 Coverage of Consumables